-- 20 Initially we tuned the model to produce near measured seasonal ET, GPP and especially maximum LAI to enhance the vegetation transpiration and to emphasize the response to precipitation.
+Initially we tuned the model to produce near measured seasonal ET, GPP and especially maximum LAI to enhance the vegetation transpiration and to emphasize the response to precipitation.
 This was done successfully with seasonal tuning in the hopes of bringing forth the underlying model responses to dryness.
 With the consecutive daily and half-hourly tunings, we managed to improve the average diurnal cycles of both ET and GPP, but failed in reproducing the low ET and GPP levels during the dry event in 2006.
-Effectively we first (seasonal tuning) transferred water from soil moisture into (too high levels of) ET, and later - 25 (with daily and half-hourly tunings) transferred some of it back.
+Effectively we first (seasonal tuning) transferred water from soil moisture into (too high levels of) ET, and later (with daily and half-hourly tunings) transferred some of it back.

-In addition to the site specific parameters maximum LAI (Δ{max}) and maximum carboxylation rate ($V{C,max}$), the most effective parameters in the seasonal tuning were the fraction of soil moisture above which transpiration is not affected by soil moisture stress (w{tsp}) and the critical fraction of field capacity above which fast drainage occurs for soil water content (w{dr}).
-The reduction in ET and GPP was mostly accounted for by lowering the approximate ratio of leaf internal CO2 concentration to
+In addition to the maximum LAI (Δ{max}) and maximum carboxylation rate ($V{C,max}$), the most effective parameters in the seasonal tuning were the fraction of soil moisture above which transpiration is not affected by soil moisture stress (w{tsp}) and the critical fraction of field capacity above which fast drainage occurs for soil water content (w{dr}).
+The reduction in ET and the fraction of precipitation intercepted by canopy (p{int}) and lower relative humidity fraction $(w{hum} - air humidity is based on soil dryness).$

-30 external CO2 (f{C3}), which reduces the amount of carbon available for photosynthesis.
-For daily tuning ET was further reduced by the increase of the fraction of precipitation intercepted by canopy (p{int}) and lower relative humidity fraction (w{hum} - air humidity is based on soil dryness).
+30 GPP was mostly accounted for by lowering the approximate ratio of leaf internal CO_2 concentration to external CO_2 (f{C3}), which reduces the amount of carbon available for photosynthesis.
+For daily tuning ET was further reduced by the increase of

 Despite the fact that we were unable to enhance the dry response of the model, we are confident in saying that the algorithm itself worked well and performed as intended with the daily tuning providing the most reduction in model-data mismatch.
-Recently Knauer et al. (2015) We optimized twelve parameters simultaneously (with daily and half-hourly tunings) used eight fairly short chains (8000 samples).
-With daily tuning the resulting estimates are well matured, but with half-hourly tuning the

-5 parameter deviations are larger (which is probably due modelling inefficiencies and noise in measurements).
-Nevertheless all optimization procedures worked well in regards on what was optimized (seasonality, daily averages or diurnal cycle).

-Recently? found canopy conductance formulation to be a key factor in prescribing the transfer of carbon and water between terrestrial biosphere and the lower atmosphere.
-Additionally? found that during prolonged period of soil water scarcity, the lack of explicit dependence of the stomatal conductance on the atmospheric humidity is one of the contributing factors on

-10 this issue.
-Further studies into enhancing the dry response in JSBACH are needed and these studies should include revisiting canopy and stomatal conductance formulationsreflect these latest findings.
+- 5 We optimized twelve parameters simultaneously (with daily and half-hourly tunings) used eight fairly short chains (8000 samples).
+With daily tuning the resulting estimates are well matured, but with half-hourly tuning the parameter deviations are larger (which is probably due modelling inefficiencies and noise in measurements).
+Nevertheless all optimization procedures worked well in regards on what was optimized (seasonality, daily averages or diurnal cycle). - Recently ? found canopy conductance formulation to be a key factor in prescribing the transfer of carbon and water between terrestrial biosphere and the lower atmosphere.
+Additionally ? found that during prolonged period of soil water scarcity, the lack of explicit dependence of the stomatal conductance on the atmospheric humidity is one of the contributing factors on this issue.
+Further studies into enhancing the dry response in JSBACH are needed and these studies should reflect these latest findings.

 Author contributions.
 T. Aalto, H. Järvinen, T. Markkanen and S. Hagemann chose the parameters in the optimization process and provided support througout the experiments.
 M. Aurela and I. Mammarella provided knowledge on the observations.
-J. Susiluoto provided the algorithm testbed and J. Mäkelä integrated the model into the testbed, ran the experiments and prepared the manuscript with contributions from
+J. Susiluoto provided the algorithm testbed and J. Mäkelä integrated the model into the testbed, ran the experiments and prepared the manuscript with contributions from all co-authors.

-15 all co-authors.